SarahAlhumud/log-analysis/README.md

 ```

 \- For this project, all the work will be on your Linux machine, so always make sure you logged in by using the following commands:
-vagrant up, then vagrant ssh, then cd /vagrant.
+`vagrant up`, then `vagrant ssh`, then `cd /vagrant`.
-Note: Files in the VM's /vagrant directory are shared with the vagrant folder on your computer.
+Note: Files in the VM's `/vagrant` directory are shared with the `vagrant` folder on your computer.
 But other data inside the VM is not.

-#####2.
-Download and Load the Data
+##### 2. Download and Load the Data
-  - For this project, you need to download “newsdata.sql” from the project page or by clicking
+  - For this project, you need to download `newsdata.sql` from the project page or by clicking
 on the following link:
 https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip
-  - Move the “newsdata.sql” to your project folder “log-analysis-project”
+  - Move the `newsdata.sql` to your project folder `log-analysis-project`
-  - Load the data from the “newsdata.sql” by using the following command: Note that we are
+  - Load the data from the `newsdata.sql` by using the following command: Note that we are
 using PostgreSQL for this project:
     ```
     psql -d news -f newsdata.sql